 Check out the city's events calendar and the gaol's tours if you're looking for something spooky to do.

 Catch a movie

-The most popular is the Moonlight Cinema in the Royal Botanic Gardens, which screens a range of new flicks and old favourites (such as Home Alone and Love Actually before Christmas and Australian cult classics like Muriel's Wedding and The Castle).
+The Moonlight Cinema in the Royal Botanic Gardens is by far the most frequented, showing both new releases and old classics (including holiday staples like Home Alone and Love Actually as well as Australian cult favourites like Muriel's Wedding and The Castle).

 Watch a movie under the stars

 Drive-in theatres were a phenomenon that only those who were born before the information technology explosion could fully appreciate.
 Even the most plush movie theatre can't compare to the experience of viewing a film beneath the stars.

 Keep in mind that many movie theatres close down during the winter months, and with good reason: it's tough to enjoy a film while you're shivering.
 Where to go in Melbourne at night to relive the moment: